joetex/DayZ-BoutDangTimeTools/README.md

  1. Extract PDrive folder from *.zip file of this repository to P:/
    1. The .bat files must be in P:/ for Script Editor to call.
  2. Edit 'UserSettings_EDIT_ME.bat'
    1. Right-click file and choose "Edit".
+View below for example
+ 3. Edit the "MODS" value.
+It is identical to the -mod format.
+   1. Separate each mod with semi-colon.
+   2. Note: Only packed / built mods should be named with @ in front.
+ 4. Edit the paths for Workbench, DayZ Server, and DayZ Client folders.
+   1. Workbench folder is in DayZ Tools installation directory, in Bin folder

 ```
   REM "==================================================="
   REM "DayZ Mods to auto-load in Client, Server, and Workbench"